 The following TCP and UDP ports are used by the Eagle Eye Bridge.
-All connections are outbound-only, meaning that the bridge connects outbound and never accepts inbound connections (so you do NOT need to set up e.g. NAT rules as a general rule).
+All connections are outbound-only, meaning that the bridge connects outbound and never accepts inbound connections (generally, you do NOT need to set up NAT rules).

 209.94.248.0/26